Public Library Accessibility Working Group

 Where to start

-There are 3 things that prescribed organisations need to have in place by September 1, 2023, in order to be in compliance with the act.
+There are 3 things that prescribed organizations need to have in order to be in compliance with the act.

 There are several strategies an organization could use to come into compliance with the Act, including: